What kind of massage do I perform?

-What is the difference between Swedish and Deep Tissue?
+What is the difference between the different styles?

 Swedish massage is gentle and non-specific.
 You still work the superficial tissues and can achieve relief from discomfort.